 About a year after christening the land with the Cabinet mailbox, Passmore borrowed a minivan and drove the supplies out to build what is lovingly called the Cabinet National Library.
 He stocked the top drawer with a library card catalog, a guestbook, a pillow to sit on while you read, and an umbrella to shade you.
 The middle drawer contains the first 13 issues of Cabinet, and the bottom drawer, as he left it, contained warm beer, water, and size-10 men’s boots (for avoiding rattlesnakes, apparently).

 In 2005 when Passmore went to fix the damage from heavy rains, he added the graveyard, a spiral stone formation, and, for good measure, arranged a toilet shape out the same stones for a “biodegradable water closet.”

 Update May 2018: Cabinetlandia has drawn more visitors than the folks at Cabinet initially expected.
 People have added to the contents of the cabinets including more guest books, manuscripts, and edible supplies.
 The boots have been replaced by size 7 women’s Merrell hiking boots.
-The top cabinet drawer recently not open.
+The middle cabinet drawer recently did not open.